 - 1. The library media center is an area of quiet study.
 Students will use the LMC to research, read, study, or to complete assignments.
 Quiet discussion related to study is permitted. - 2.
-No food, drink (other than water) or cell phone use permitted.
-Texting and other silent use of electronic devices are permitted in the library. - 3.
-Students from R&Rs must present the LMC personnel with a pass from a subject teacher listing the assignment they have come to work on. - 4.
-Students who use the computers will be expected to use the resource appropriately as stated in the Acceptable Use Policy. - 5.
-Students must be seated four to a table or one to a computer. - 6.
+No food, drink (other than water). - 3.
+Texting and other silent use of electronic devices are permitted in the library. - 4.
+Students from R&Rs must present the LMC personnel with a pass from a subject teacher listing the assignment they have come to work on.

+- 5. Students who use the computers will be expected to use the resource appropriately as stated in the Acceptable Use Policy. - 6.
+Students must be seated four to a table or one to a computer. - 7.
 Library materials are here for everyone to share.
 Students are asked to take good care of books and materials and to return them in a timely manner.
 Lost or damaged materials must be paid for.